 For instance if you want to send a document like the schedule, perhaps an email works best.
 It is quite easy to set up an email distribution list on your computer.

 If you want to remind them what time the party starts tomorrow night, maybe a group text.
 You can go on your phone and create a distribution list or group and save it in your contacts.
 Then just a short text to them all, "Party tomorrow night 6:30pm!"
 Text messages should be short!
 Once you have the group in the first message, this same feed can be used for future messages.
 The disadvantage to texting a group is every time someone replies, your phone dings.

-What I am trying this year is creating a Secret Group on Facebook.
+What I am trying this year is creating a Private Group on Facebook.
 I've tried this before, but back then not everyone was on Facebook and some weren't on it much.
 Now all of the women in my group are.
 This appears to be the best way to communicate with my group for several reasons.

 First of all everyone has their phones with them and checks them frequently during the day.

 If I post something or someone else posts something in our Private Group, we get a notification icon on our phones and go in and check it.

 I can check and see how many people saw the post.
 It will say, 'Seen by 7' or 'Seen by Everyone.'
 So if someone hasn't seen an important post, I can text them the information or text them to tell them to look at it.